kartik-venugopal/aural-player/README.md

 Aural Player is an audio player for macOS.
 Inspired by the classic Winamp player for Windows, it is designed to be to-the-point, easy to use, and customizable, with some sound tuning capabilities for audio enthusiasts.

-#### What it is:
+#### Goals:
-* A simple drag-drop-play player for the music collection on your local hard drive(s), that requires no configuration out of the box, although plenty of customization/configuration is possible
+* To have a simple drag-drop-play player for the music collection on your local hard drive(s), that requires no configuration out of the box, although plenty of customization/configuration is possible.
-* (I hope) A decent macOS alternative for Winamp (you be the judge).
+* To have a decent macOS alternative for Winamp.

 #### What it is not (at the moment):
 * A streaming audio player that connects to internet radio stations/services